GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/InstallWin.rst

 .. _InstallWin:

-Installing GEOSX on windows machine using Docker
+Installing GEOSX on Windows machines using Docker
 ===================================================

-In this section, we will install GEOSX on a windows machine thanks to _docker_ container with precompiled version of GEOSX's third party libraries (TPL).
-These steps are an adaptation of `ref:UsingDocker` for windows environement.
+In this section, we will install GEOSX on a Windows machine using a _docker_ container with a precompiled version of GEOSX's third party libraries (TPL).
+These steps are an adaptation of `ref:UsingDocker` for the Windows environment.

-The different version of the containers can be found on `docker hub <https://hub.docker.com/r/geosx/ubuntu18.04-gcc8/tags?page=1&ordering=last_updated>`_.
+The different versions of the container can be found on `docker hub <https://hub.docker.com/r/geosx/ubuntu18.04-gcc8/tags?page=1&ordering=last_updated>`_.
-Note that to work on the latest version of the code, you'll need to use the most recently pushed conatiner.
+Note that to work on the latest version of the code, you'll need to use the most recently pushed container.

-1. Install docker desktop
+1. Install Docker Desktop
 -------------------------

-On your windows machine following the `steps <https://docs.docker.com/desktop/windows/install/>`_.
+On your Windows machine, follow these `steps <https://docs.docker.com/desktop/windows/install/>`_.
 Download the most recent installer for Docker Desktop.
-Before installation let us check the current status of Windows Subsystem Linux (WSL) on your machine as Docker will use *WSL2* as a backend.
+Before installation please check the current status of Windows Subsystem Linux (WSL) on your machine as Docker will use *WSL2* as a backend.
 To do that, open a *PowerShell(Admin)*

 ..
 PS admin